 Are snared, and an owl's soft cry

 Runs like a breath through the forest.

 Here too, though death is hushed, though joy

 Obscures, like night, their wars,

 Email Poem |

-Analysis and Comments on The Breath Of Night
+Comments, Analysis, and Meaning on The Breath Of Night

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem The Breath Of Night here.